mlibrary/about-ebc/src/content/invest.md

 #### Frontlist Pricing

-Purchase of the restricted-access frontlist (minimum of 80 restricted access titles + 10 additional OA).
-Libraries will own the restricted titles in perpetuity and have term-access to the backlist through the publishing year purchased.
+Purchase of the individual frontlist year (minimum of 80 titles, the OA percentage of which will be determined based on funding, but with a goal of at least 50% per year in 2022 and 2023).
+Libraries will own the restricted access titles in perpetuity and have term access to the backlist through the publishing year purchased.

 <table class="table table-bordered">
     <thead class="thead-light">